tumaer/SciML/_sources/lecture/cc-1-linear.md

 $$a(\eta) = \frac{\mu^{2}}{2 \sigma^{2}} + \log \sigma$$
 $$h(x) = \frac{1}{\sqrt{2 \pi}}$$

-For the sufficient statistics we then need to derive the derivative of the log normalizer, i.e
+For the sufficient statistics, we then need to derive the derivative of the log normalizer, i.e

 $$\frac{d}{d\eta}a(\eta) = \mathbb{E}\left[ t(X) \right]$$